obazl/sealark/README.md

   development occurs on the dev branch, which is what you should use if you want to monitor progress or contribute.

+**ROADMAP:** the immediate task is to finish the moonlark Lua library, which will support programmatic editing of the AST.
+First up: given a source file name and list of dependencies, update the BUILD.bazel file.
+This is the use case that motivated development of moonlark.
+  Also on the to-do list: more detailed documentation.

 ## quickstart

 **WARNING** the first time you run moonlark it may take a while to build everything (e.g. re2c).